DART-Lab-LLUI/python-gaitalytics/docs/usage/data_loading.rst

 ..

-The load_trial function will return a Trial object which contains all the information of the c3d file.
+| The load_trial function will return a Trial object which contains all the information of the c3d file.
 Internally Gaitalytics uses the pyomeca [1]_, ezc3d [2]_ and xarray [3]_ libraries to load and store the data.
+| The object returned is a :class:`gaitalytics.model.Trial`.
+It contains three types of data.

+    1. Markers -> time series form the Point section of the c3d
+    2. Analog -> time series from the Analog section of the c3d
+    3. Analysis -> flattened time series from the entities specified in the configuration file.

+Additionally, the object contains the events which are stored in the c3d file.

 .. rubric:: References